vizchamz/Predict-progression-outcomes/README.md

-# Python-program-to-predict-progression-outcomes-at-the-end-of-each-academic-year-of-a-University
+# Python-program-for-predict-progression-outcomes-at-the-end-of-each-academic-year-of-a-University
-Python program to predict progression outcomes at the end of each academic year of a University.
+Python program for predict progression outcomes at the end of each academic year of a University.
 1. Student Version
 2. Student Version (Validation)
 3. Staff Version with Histogram